ronaldosvieira/reinforced-greediness/README.md

 ```

 ## Draft strategy
 We use neural networks to choose cards.
-They are trained by reinforcement learning in a competitive self-play setting,
+They are trained by reinforcement learning in a self-play setting,
 and a separate network is used when playing as first player and second player.
 This is part of Ronaldo's master's thesis.

 ## Playing strategy
-We find the best combination of actions with a best-first search that considers only the current turn.
-A simplified
-version of the forward model available in the [gym-locm](https://github.com/ronaldosvieira/gym-locm) project is used.
-Our state evaluation function is formed by a linear combination of hand-made features, with coefficients found via
+We find the best combination of actions with a best-first search on the current turn, using a simplified version of the forward model available in the [gym-locm](https://github.com/ronaldosvieira/gym-locm) project.
+Our state evaluation function is formed by a linear combination of hand-made features, with coefficients found via Bayesian optimization.
-Bayesian optimization.